MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Testing
 Unit testing can be found in TestModuleDictionaryKeyValuePair.bas within the Ms Access database provided.

-Only tested on Windows and would be appreciated if anyone can test it on the Mac platform.
+Only tested on the Windows platform and would be appreciated if anyone can test it on the Mac platform.
 I don't anticipate any compatiblity issues if the compiler constants are appropriately set.

 ## Notes